-On October 5, 2016, the CFTC issued a subpoena to the Bank and its affiliates, including the Corporation, seeking documents and information concerning the trading and clearing of IR Swaps.
-The Bank is cooperating fully in response to the subpoena and requests for information.
+On October 5, 2016, the CFTC issued a subpoena to DBAG and its affiliates, including the Corporation, seeking documents and information concerning the trading and clearing of IR Swaps.
+Deutsche Bank is cooperating fully in response to the subpoena and requests for information.

-The Bank and the Corporation are defendants, along with numerous other IR Swaps dealer banks, in a multi-district civil class action filed in the United States District Court for the Southern District of New York.
+DBAG and the Corporation are defendants, along with numerous other IR Swaps dealer banks, in a multi-district civil class action filed in the United States District Court for the Southern District of New York.
 The class action plaintiffs are consumers of IR Swaps.
 Competitor trading platforms TeraExchange, Javelin and TrueEx have also filed individual lawsuits.
 All of the cases have been consolidated for pretrial purposes.
 Plaintiffs filed second consolidated amended complaints on December 9, 2016 alleging that the banks conspired with TradeWeb and ICAP to prevent the establishment of exchange-traded IR Swaps.
 On July 28, 2017, defendants' motions to dismiss the second consolidated amended complaints were granted in part and denied in part.
 On February 21, 2018, class plaintiffs filed a motion for leave to file a Third Consolidated Amended Class Action Complaint.
 On May 23, 2018, the court granted in part and denied in part plaintiffs' motion for leave to file a Third Consolidated Amended Complaint.
 The Third Amended complaint was filed on May 30, 2018.
-On August 7, 2018, TrueEx filed an amended complaint which defendants moved to dismiss on August 28, 2018.
+On August 7, 2018, TrueEx filed an amended complaint, which defendants moved to dismiss on August 28, 2018.
+On October 25, 2018, the class action plaintiff filed a motion for leave to file a Fourth Consolidated Amended Complaint.
+On November 20, 2018, the court granted in part and denied in part defendant's motion to dismiss the TrueEx complaint.
+On November 28, 2018, defendants filed their opposition, and the court has not yet ruled on the class action plaintiffs' motion for leave to amend.
 Discovery is ongoing.